omargup/moving_firefighter_problem_generator/README.md

 Currently, these generators are available:

 - Base generators
   - **Erdos:** Nodes of an Erdős-Rényi graph are placed randomly, with a uniform probability in $[0,1]^d$.
 Each of the possible edges is added with probability $p$.
-Edge weights of the firefighter graph correspond to the Euclidean distance.
+Euclidean distances are assigned to every edge in the firefighter graph.
   - **Geometric:** The $n$ nodes are uniformly sampled from the $[0,1]^d$￼space.
 Edges are included in the graph if the Euclidean distance is inferior o equal to a given radius r.
-Edge weights of the firefighter graph correspond to the Euclidean distance.
+Euclidean distances are assigned to every edge in the firefighter graph.
-  - **No Metric Erdos:** An Erdos instance with randomly chosen firefighter edge weights in a given interval.
+  - **No Metric Erdos:** An Erdos instance with random weights (distances) in a given interval assigned to each edge in the firefighter graph.
-  - **REDS:** The $n$ nodes are uniformly sampled from the $[0,1]^d$ space; then, the edges are generated following the Energy-Constrained Spatial Social Network Model proposed in <https://eprints.soton.ac.uk/364826/>.
-Edge weights of the firefighter graph correspond to the Euclidean distance.
+  - **REDS:** The $n$ nodes are placed randomly, with a uniform probability in the unit square $[0,1]^2$.
+The edges are generated following the Energy-Constrained Spatial Social Network Model proposed in <https://eprints.soton.ac.uk/364826/>.
+Euclidean distances are assigned to every edge in the firefighter graph.
-- Spanning Trees generator
+- Spanning Trees generators
   - Erdos Spanning Tree
   - Geometric Spanning Tree
   - No Metric Erdos Spanning Tree